 Angela Oguntala

 Most planning tools were designed for a world that no longer exists.
-Strategy cycles built for predictable horizons break down when disruption compounds across technology, climate, and social change simultaneously – producing false confidence rather than genuine foresight.
+Strategy cycles built for predictable horizons break down when disruption compounds across technology, geopolitics, and social change at once, producing false confidence rather than genuine foresight.
 Organisations that cannot distinguish structural change from noise will always be reacting to a future someone else shaped.

-Angela Oguntala is a futurist and founding partner of Greyspace who gives senior leaders a structured methodology – Futurecasting – for reading long-horizon disruption and building strategy around what is genuinely likely, named a Future Innovator by the United Nations OICT and Ars Electronica.
+Angela Oguntala is a futurist and innovation advisor who gives senior leaders a structured methodology, Futurecasting, for reading long-horizon disruption and building strategy around what is genuinely likely, named a Future Innovator by the United Nations.

 Download Profile